 Despite this decent size of the island, the main places to stay seem to cluster along the west coast of the island.
 This is due to most of us not being able to resist an idyllic sandy beach, and the east coast consists of mainly mangroves.

-Location #1: Enjoy the popular resort area of Klong Dao
+Location #1: Klong Dao – a popular resort area

 Only a 10 minute drive from Saladan Village, where most people arrive, you’ll find Klong Dao.
 The area of Klong Dao is centred around a 3km long beach with a relatively flat topography.
 This creates perfectly shallow water and an ideal route for a morning run (especially for those amongst us that just despise hills!)